An0n3m0us/DiscordRPBlender/README.md

 Otherwise go to the directory where Blender is installed then run Blender:
 1. `cd blender_installation_directory`
 2. `blender -P PATH_TO_SCRIPT/discordrpblender.py`

+If the file is in the Blender installation directory, you can run:
+`blender -P discordrpblender.py`

 ##### Mac
 Open the terminal application, go to the directory where Blender is installed, and run the executable within the app bundle, with commands like this: